sap licensing

 A: Beyond the software itself, there are a few value-adds you might negotiate into your Ariba contract:

-- Integration Tools: If you need to integrate Ariba with your ERP (SAP ECC/S4 or others) or middleware, ensure you have access to the necessary integration adapters or APIs.
+• Integration Tools: If you need to integrate Ariba with your ERP (SAP ECC/S4 or others) or middleware, ensure you have access to the necessary integration adapters or APIs.
 Often, SAP provides standard integration content.
-Clarify if any additional integration license or SAP Cloud Platform services are needed, and try to include them in the deal if so.
+Clarify if any additional integration licenses or SAP Cloud Platform services are required, and attempt to include them in the deal if necessary.

-- Premium Support: Understand the level of support included.
-Ariba has standard support, but large enterprises might want SAP Enterprise Support or MaxAttention for mission-critical use.
+• Premium Support: Understand the level of support included.
+Ariba offers standard support, but large enterprises may want to consider SAP Enterprise Support or MaxAttention for mission-critical use.
 You can negotiate support upgrades or include a certain SLA in the contract.

 It never hurts to ask; the worst SAP can say is no, but often, they will include some extras to sweeten the deal and ensure a positive outcome.